Sustaining Creative Workers Initiative.

 Certainly, coronavirus and sweeping lockdowns have highlighted the cultural and social importance of art – after binging 78 seasons of whatever-you’re-watching or listening to in self-isolation, it’s pretty hard to disagree.
 Beyond its social importance, the creative sector is also a “jobs powerhouse, contributing $31 billion to the [Victorian] economy annually and employing 260,000 people – 8 per cent of the state’s workforce.”

-Despite this, creatives been sounding alarm bells for weeks – flagging lost work due to COVID-19 and simultaneous ineligibility for State or Federal economic support.
+Despite this, creatives have been sounding alarm bells for weeks – flagging lost work due to COVID-19 and simultaneous ineligibility for State or Federal economic support.

 For creatives, it was a perfect storm: cinemas, theatres, galleries, music venues and live events were the first to experience mass closures back in March.
 Many of these organisations have ‘lumpy’ cashflow.
 Their highly-seasonal nature and tendency towards ‘grants-in-advance’ make demonstrating financial downturn in a given month very difficult.
 And, this hinders their access to stimulus like the Australian Government’s JobKeeper program.
 Even when an organisation does qualify, the largely casual and freelance workforce means many individual practitioners and creative sector workers are still disproportionately excluded from programs like JobKeeper.